-Available in major European and Australian cities, rent a BMW in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Melbourne, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Sydney, Tignes, Turin, Venice, Zurich and many other locations.
+Available in major European cities, Abu Dhabi and Dubai, rent a BMW in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Tignes, Turin, Venice, Zurich and many other locations.

 BMW is an acronym for Bayerische Motoren Werke AG -- or, in English, Bavarian Motor Works.
 Whatever you call it, the German-based company is one of the world's most respected automakers, renowned for crafting luxury cars and SUVs that offer superior levels of driving enjoyment.

 Founded in Munich, the company began in the early 1910s as an aircraft manufacturer.
 BMW's current logo, designed to represent white propeller blades against a blue sky, reflects these origins; its blue-and-white color scheme also references Bavaria's blue-and-white checkered flag.